Banking Savings & Money Market Accounts

 Deen Jacobs/peopleimages.com/Adobe senior couple on sofa with bills paperwork

-One great thing about a savings account is that it helps you set the money aside in a way that could make it harder for you to use when you’re tempted to spend cash.
-Most savings accounts restrict how many transactions can be made per month.
+One great thing about a savings account is that it helps you set money aside in a way that could make it harder for you to use when you're tempted to spend cash.
+Most savings accounts restrict the number of transactions you can make per month.

 You use a high-yield savings account